oops343/MemeAgent/README.md

 ### 📚 Overview

-This repository hosts the codebase for our research paper titled, "Ask, Acquire, Understand: A Multimodal Agent-based Framework for Social Abuse Detection in Memes."
+This repository hosts the codebase for our research paper titled, ***"Ask, Acquire, Understand: A Multimodal Agent-based Framework for Social Abuse Detection in Memes"***.

 ![Architecture of our framework](images/main.png)